Ireland rules out Kearney, Earls for Cup opener v Scotland

 With Henshaw out, Garry Ringrose was partnered with Bundee Aki in midfield.

-From the pack which overwhelmed Wales in Dublin two weeks ago in a warmup game, lock Iain Henderson was in for newcomer Jean Kleyn, and Peter O’Mahony was back on the blindside flank, bumping CJ Stander to his usual No. 8 spot.
+From the pack which overwhelmed Wales in Dublin two weeks ago, lock Iain Henderson was in for newcomer Jean Kleyn, and Peter O’Mahony was back on the blindside flank, bumping CJ Stander to his usual No. 8 spot.

 Only Henderson, front-rowers Cian Healy and captain Rory Best, and scrumhalf Conor Murray were in the match-day 23 against Argentina four years ago, when Ireland lost in the quarterfinals.